sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/28_Streams.md

 Created Sunday 29 January 2023 at 06:42 pm

 // FIXME: rough - done.
 Not immediately important.
+Just for fundamentals
+// will probably help in completion - https://medium.freecodecamp.org/node-js-streams-everything-you-need-to-know-c9141306be93

-Just for fundamentals Let's learn about streams using the fs module.
+Let's learn about streams using the fs module.

 A stream is a sequence of data that is being moved from one point to another over time.